Ricwolf19/WEB-Nexus-Fandom/README.md

 ## Meet the Team

-NEXXUS-FANDOM has been brought to life by a dedicated team of five talented individuals:
+NEXUS-FANDOM has been brought to life by a dedicated team of five talented individuals:

 1. Ricardo Tapia
 2. Hector Loyo